Sc4ramouche/gh-stats/README.md

    * Stack Overflow example: [link](https://stackoverflow.com/questions/37562873/most-idiomatic-way-to-select-elements-from-an-array-in-golang)
    * Generally curious why it's this way.
 Naive guess is that it might somehow optimise compiled executable, as you'd really only include the code you would use in your package.
 Will ask my golang colleagues about that.
 * Built-in [flag](https://pkg.go.dev/flag) package is superb!
+* It's funny how much of code you produce while you try things out, but when you are ready to publish you trim everything and the source code looks so simple compared to the time/effort invested.
+Duh!